-2005 Dec.
-Japan hosted the FIFA Club World Championship TOYOTA Cup 2005 (now known as the FIFA Club World Cup).
-Japan hosted the competition in 2005-2008, 2011 and 2012.
+TOYOTA Cup 2005 (now known as the FIFA Club World Cup).
+Japan hosted the competition in 2005-2008, 2011, 2012, 2015 and 2016.
 2006 Apr.
 The JFA Academy Fukushima opened as an elite training facility.
-JFA Academy Kumamoto-Uki opened in 2009 and JFA Academy Sakai opened in 2012 and JFA Academy Imabari in 2015.
+JFA Academy Kumamoto-Uki opened in 2009 and JFA Academy Sakai opened in 2012 and JFA Academy Imabari opened in 2015.
 2009 Aug.
 The JFA Medical Centre opened in the J.Village in Fukushima, the first medical facility to receive a grant from FIFA's Goal Programme.
+Sep.
 The JFA Dream Asia Project was launched to encourage the development of Asian football.
 2010 Sep.
-U-17 Japan Women's National Team finished Runner-up at the U-17 FIFA Women's World Cup in Trinidad and Tobago.

-2011 Jun.-Jul.
-Japan Women's National Team became champions for the first time at the FIFA Women's World Cup in Germany

-2012 Jan.
-SAWA Homare was awarded the FIFA Women's World Player of the Year for 2011, head coach SASAKI Norio was awarded the Women's Coach of the Year Prize and the JFA received the FIFA Fair Play Award in the FIFA Ballon d'Or 2011.
+U-17 Japan Women's National Team finished Runner-up at the FIFA U-17 Women's World Cup in Trinidad and Tobago 2011 Jun.-Jul.
+Japan Women's National Team became champions for the first time at the FIFA Women's World Cup SAWA Homare was awarded the FIFA Women's 2012 Jan.
+World Player of the Year for 2011, head coach SASAKI Norio was awarded the Women's Coach of the Year Prize and the JFA received the FIFA Fair Play Award in the FIFA Ballon d'Or 2011.
 Jul.-Aug.
-U-23 Japan National Team participated in the London Olympics, finished at fourth place.
+U-23 Japan National Team participated in the London Olympics, finished fourth place.
 Japan Women's National Team won silver medal at the London Olympics.
 Aug.-Sep.
 Japan hosted the FIFA U-20 Women's World Cup.
 U-20 Japan Women's National Team reached the 3rd place.
 2014 Mar.-Apr.
-U-17 Japan Women's National Team became champions for the first time at the U-17 FIFA Women's World Cup in Costa Rica.
+U-17 Japan Women's National Team became champions for the first time at the FIFA U-17 Women's World Cup in Costa Rica.
 2015 Jun.-Jul.
-Japan Women's National Team finished Runner-up in the FIFA Women's World Cup in Canada.
+Japan Women's National Team finished Runner-up at the FIFA Women's World Cup in Canada.
+2016 Jan.
+U-23 Japan National Team became champions for the first time at the AFC U-23 Championship in Oatar Sep.-Oct.
+U-17 Japan Women's National Team finished Runner-up at the FIFA U-17 Women's World Cup in Nov.-Dec.
+U-20 Japan Women's National Team finished 3rd place at the FIFA U-20 Women's World Cup in

-2015 Dec.
-Japan hosted the FIFA Club World Cup 2015.
-U-23 Japan National Team became champions for 2016 Jan. the first time at the AFC U-23 Championship in
+Dec.
+Japan hosted the FIFA Club World Cup 2016 and

-Qatar.

-1996 May

-1999 Apr.
+Papua New Guinea.